nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 	(short) pgPtInView (pg_ref pg, co_ordinate_ptr point, co_ordinate_ptr offset_extra);

-Given an arbitrary window coordinate (relative to that window's coordinate system) in point, `pgPtInView` returns information about what part of `pg`, if any, includes that point.
+Given an arbitrary window coördinate (relative to that window's coördinate system) in point, `pgPtInView` returns information about what part of `pg`, if any, includes that point.

 The `offset_extra` parameter is an optional pointer to a coördinate that holds values to temporarily offset everything in `pg` before checking intersections of the point.
 In other words, if `offset_extra` is non-null, this visual area in `pg` will first be offset by `offset_extra.h` and `offset_extra.v` amounts before checking the containment of point in `vis_area`; the wrap area will also be offset by this amount before checking if the wrap area contains the point, and so on.